-Jocelyn Keller, second season
+Jocelyn Keller, fourth season

 After graduating from DePauw University (Ind.) in 2004, Keller began her coaching career as assistant coach at Earlham.
 After two seasons in Richmond, Ind., she continued her career as an assistant at Williams College (Mass.) where the Ephs posted an 8-3-3 record in 2006.
 Prior to returning to Earlham, she served as an assistant coach at Washington & Lee University (Va.) in 2007, helping the Generals to a 16-4 record.
 Keller holds a NSCAA National Diploma as well as a goalkeeping license.